-A kdb+ feed can subscribe to a CS file update that the upstream drops into a bucket and can start its processing immediately.
+A kdb+ feed can subscribe to a GCS file update that the upstream drops into a bucket and can start its processing immediately.
 The data is available earlier compared to the solution when the feed is started periodically,e.g. in every hour.

 Filestore High Scale

-We anticipate that you would deploy Filestore High Scale as part of a tiered storage solution for your HDB.
+We anticipate that you would deploy Filestore High Scale SSD tier as part of a tiered storage solution for your HDB.
 You may tier some data to local persistent disk or other Filestore tiers, including standard and premium tiers, or to object storage, according to the chosen deployment strategy.